 - Timing: Early in the week of the parade, you will be notified where the marchers from your group should go to line up (either in the High School front parking lot or at the former Burnt Hills Lanes).
 Please NOTIFY all marchers in advance that they should plan to arrive by 6:00 pm on June 9th.

 REGISTRATION: free to community groups & businesses, but we must have the following information to contact you and to organize the parade line-up.
-CLICK HERE for the registration form or fill out the entry form below.
+CLICK HERE for the registration form or fill out our form below.

 REMINDER: Your submission of this entry form indicates that you and the members of your group agree to abide by the above rules.
 Please help us keep this a safe and fun community event!

-Mail or email this form or fill out the entry form below by Friday, June 3rd to: Jim Ireland, 3 Fruitwood Drive, Burnt Hills, NY 12027.
+Mail or email this form or fill out our form below by Friday, June 3rd to: Jim Ireland, 3 Fruitwood Drive, Burnt Hills, NY 12027.
 Questions?
 Contact Jim at 518-522-1788 or firstname.lastname@example.org.